dustin10/VichUploaderBundle/Resources/doc/installation.md

 **Note:**

+> Both KnpGaufretteBundle and OneupFlysystemBundle are supported but none of
-> You need to require and activate KnpGaufretteBundle only if you want to
+> them is required.
+Require and activate one of them only if you want to
-> abstract your file storage with Gaufrette.
+> abstract your file storage with Gaufrette or Flysystem.

 ## Doctrine